Managing Project Load File Import Templates

 Sample Load File Field Mappings

-The following lists sample Load file Settings and sample Load File Field Mappings for the default all
+The following lists sample Load File Field Mappings (with no Transformers included).

 Load File Field ---> DR Metadata Field